The Fall of Google Search: Part 2 - Privacy

 In Part 1, we talked about how people are fed up with this ad-forward experience and are increasingly using ad-blocking software and turning to ad-free alternatives.

 But here’s the thing: users are also increasingly understanding the implications of all of these ads, and it's not just the fact that they’re reduced to a dollar sign.
 It’s the fact that all of these ads, and their progressively personalized nature, are farming their data.
 According to the Privacy and Consumer Trust (2023), 68% of consumers globally are either somewhat or very concerned about their privacy online.
+We’ve known for quite a while that Google was collecting our data, but in 2012 Google actually changed their privacy policy to allow sharing our data with third-party websites that use AdSense and Analytics (two more of their products contributing to that monopoly I talked about), causing privacy concerns to move to the forefront of users’ brains.

 Famously, their CEO at the time, Eric Schmidt, said “If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place,” which started a misguided argument for a whole generation (looking at you, Boomers).